-- Before Friday, January 26, 11:59 PM Ten (10) test cases, at least 2 of which successfully compute a result, at least 2 of which raise a runtime exception, and at least 2 of which cause a compile-time error.
+- Before Friday, January 24, 11:59 PM Ten (10) test cases, at least 2 of which successfully compute a result, at least 2 of which raise a runtime exception, and at least 2 of which cause a compile-time error.
 You will submit to the Test 1 assessment on Gradescope.
-The directory tests should only contain your test files. - Before Friday, February 2, 11:59 PM The complete compiler.
+The directory tests should only contain your test files. - Before Friday, January 24, 11:59 PM The required compiler checkpoint for implementing register allocation.
+See checkpoint handout for details. - Before Friday, January 31, 11:59 PM The complete compiler.
 You will submit to the Lab 1 assessment on Gradescope.
 The directory compiler/lab1 should contain only the sources for your compiler.
-The autograder will build your compiler, run it on all existing test files, link the resulting assembly files against our runtime system (if compilation is successful), execute the binaries, and finally compare the actual with the expected results. - No deadline The optional, but highly recommended compiler checkpoint for implementing register allocation.
-See checkpoint handout for details.
+The autograder will build your compiler, run it on all existing test files, link the resulting assembly files against our runtime system (if compilation is successful), execute the binaries, and finally compare the actual with the expected results.